Historical Highlights

 A monumental Gothic church with its characteristic two towers visible from any point of Prague, dominates the beautiful Old Town Square.
 It was built in the 14th Century and the interior was rebuilt in the Baroque style in the 17th Century due to a fire.
 The Church houses a gallery of Gothic, Renaissance, and early Baroque works, the famous astronomer Tycho Braha's tomb, and the oldest organ in Prague.

-Website: Official website of Church of Our Lady before Týn
+Website: Visit the Church of Our Lady before Týn website

 Opening hours: See more on official sites